California Business e-file Program - Frequently Asked Questions

 - Will I notice a difference in my transmissions of business tax returns?

 - Where can I get software to e-file business returns?

 - Can I transmit business returns directly to FTB?

 - Can business entities without a California identification (ID) number e-file their return?

 - Do I need to complete PATS testing if I will transmit business returns directly to FTB?

 - If our corporation develops our own tax preparation software, does it need to be approved by FTB?

-- Will FTB include more business forms in 2013?
+- Will FTB include more business forms for next tax year?

 - How can I get the latest e-file information?